LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 #### Dependent Sample t-test

 Previously, we went through the assumptions of an independent sample t-test.
 If we had violated the fifth assumption, we would need to use the dependent sample t-test instead.
-When we are interested in comparing means of two groups that are related to each other, the **dependent sample t-test** or *paired sample t-test* is appropriate.
+But, also, we use this t-test when we are actually interested in comparing means of two groups that are related to each other, the **dependent sample t-test** or *paired sample t-test* is appropriate.
 What this means is that the responses are paired together because there is a prior connection between them.
-For example, we have two groups where the first one comprises test scores before an intervention and the second one comprises test scores after that intervention of the same people from the first group.
+For example, the same people form both of our groups, where the first group comprises their test scores before an intervention and the second one comprises their test scores after that intervention.
 The scores are connected to each other because they belong to the same people.

 ##### Activity 6: Conducting a dependent sample t-test